Takomochi/stock-analysis/README.md

     -  The disadvantage of refactoring code is time-consuming.
 It requires reconstructing the code.
 It needs to be appropriately planed before refactoring the code.<br>

 - How do these pros and cons apply to refactoring the original VBA script?<br>
-    - The refacored code made significant difference in terms of the execution time.
+    - The refactored code made a significant difference in terms of execution time.
 The code is much simpler and cleaner.
 The cons did not apply so much to this project because it is not so complicated to refactor.